 Kathryn joined Interior Law in 2017.
 Kathryn is passionate about advocating for her clients both in and out of court.
 While she regularly represents clients at contested court applications and trials, she often resolves legal disputes through negotiation or mediation.
 Kathryn’s compassionate nature gives her a unique ability to assist her clients as they navigate their difficult, and often emotionally charged, legal matters.
 Kathryn is an active member of the Penticton and District Bar Association, in which she previously held the positions of Vice President and Treasurer.
 In her spare time, Kathryn enjoys all that Penticton has to offer including the Saturday Farmer’s Market, fundraising events and festivals with her husband and their two children.

 Hanan Campbell has the benefit of over 20 years of legal experience, obtained through a combination of private practice, government practice and in-house practice.
 She excels at turning complex legal principles into solutions that work for her clients.
 From the kitchen table to the boardroom table, Hanan understands the importance of delivering legal advice in plain English that gets to the point.

-Hanan’s practice focuses on advising companies and individuals on business issues.
-Her areas of practice include corporate commercial, employment, construction, commercial real estate, procurement and public-private partnerships (P3).
+Hanan’s practice focuses on advising a variety of companies and individuals on business issues.
+Her areas of practice include incorporating companies, corporate restructuring, private equity financing and other lending arrangements, mergers & acquisitions, employment, construction, private and municipal infrastructure projects and public-private partnerships (P3).